-In general, transfers of financial assets are accounted for as sales when the Company has relinquished control over the transferred assets.
+Transfers of financial assets are accounted for as sales when the Company has relinquished control over the transferred assets.
 For transfers of financial assets that are not accounted for as sales, in which the transferor retains control of the financial assets, the financial assets remain on the statement of financial condition and the transfer is accounted for as a collateralized financing.
 Securities purchased under agreements to resell ("reverse repurchase agreements") and securities sold under agreements to repurchase ("repurchase agreements") are treated as collateralized financings (see Note 3).

-Reverse repurchase and repurchase agreements are recorded at their fair value pursuant to the fair value option, plus accrued interest, on the statement of financial condition.
-Reverse repurchase agreements and repurchase agreements with the same counterparty are reported on a net basis when there exists a legally enforceable right to offset the recognized amounts and when certain other criteria are met in accordance with applicable accounting guidance on offsetting.
+Reverse repurchase agreements and repurchase agreements held as of the reporting date are recorded on the statement of financial condition at their fair value pursuant to the fair value option, plus accrued interest.
+The Company has elected to report reverse repurchase agreements and repurchase agreements on a net basis when it has determined that there exists a legally enforceable right to offset the recognized amounts and when certain other criteria are met in accordance with applicable accounting guidance on offsetting.